Category: The Question

 What do I actually do to get involved in a society?

-When I enter a new place—a city, a job, a country—do I really try to become part of the community, or do I hover at the edges, observing but not committing?
+do I really try to become part of the community, or do I hover at the edges, observing but not committing?

 Involvement isn’t always loud.
 Sometimes it’s quiet.
 It can be as small as showing up regularly to the same place, making eye contact, saying hello, holding a door open.
 Sometimes it means learning the local customs, joining a community event, or even just staying long enough for people to remember your name.

-But there’s also a deeper kind of involvement—the kind where you invest emotionally.
+But there’s also a deeper kind of involvement, the kind where you invest emotionally.
 You care about what happens to others.
 You speak up when something feels unfair.
 You help someone even when it’s inconvenient.
 You try to understand people who are nothing like you.
 That’s the kind of involvement that makes you part of something real.

 The truth is, it’s easier not to get involved.
 To keep moving.
 To avoid vulnerability.
 But I think I’m beginning to realize that drifting is just another way of hiding.